dapperlabs/nba-smart-contracts/README.md

 contains a dictionary that stores the Moments and gives utility functions to move them in and out and to read data about the collection and its Moments.

-## How to Deploy and Test the Top Shot Contract
+## How to Deploy and Test the Top Shot Contract in VSCode

 The first step for using any smart contract is deploying it to the blockchain, or emulator in our case.
 Do these commands in vscode.